myersm0/WordFrequencyDistributions.jl/README.md

 V(BinomialEstimator(), 1, c)
 ```

 Below I demonstrate creation of a figure similar to one that Baayen shows in Chapter 1.
-Here we are using the relative sample frequency `p` of the word "the" in the text, as observed in 20 intervals of increasing size, along with Monte Carlo confidence intervals generated from 1000 random permutations of the text:
+Here we are using the relative sample frequency `p` of the word "the" in the text, as observed in 20 intervals of increasing size, along with Monte Carlo 95% confidence bounds (shown by dotted lines) generated from 1000 random permutations of the text:
 ```
 using GLMakie
 using StatsBase: quantile